artandrey/event-driven/packages/core/README.md

   ) {}

   initialize() {
-    // Set the publisher for the event bus this.eventBus.publisher = this.customPublisher;
+    // Set the publisher for the event bus using the dedicated method this.eventBus.setPublisher(this.customPublisher);
   }
 }
 ```